What is reflexology?

 Reflexology is a gentle healing art which dates back to ancient Egypt and China.
 An indication that even then the benefits of this therapy were strongly acknowledged can be seen in Egyptian tomb art work dating from around 2000BC.
 This depicts a scene of the giving and receiving of foot massage.

 It was not until 1913 that Dr William Fitzgerald introduced this therapy to the West.
 He found that the application of pressure to one part of the body could create a response in another.
-This reflex relationship was found to lie within certain longitudinal zones of which there were ten in the body.
+This reflex relationship was found to lie within certain longitudinal zones of which there was ten in the body.
 Fitzgerald called this the science of “zone therapy”.

 In the 1930’s a young physiotherapist called Eunice Ingham further developed the study of zone therapy into reflexology as we know it today.
 It was she who determined that the reflexes on the feet and hands were an exact mirror image of the organs of the body.